TimothyAhong/Uken-Hackathon-2012/README.md

 ###### Rules

-1. Click draw hand
+1. Click new hand
 2. Place one of your tiles on the board, each tile with a coloured edge must be placed touching a tile of that colour
 3. Each tile will cause your character to either attack, increase strength, or increase  defense
 4. If your opponents's health reaches 0, you win
+5. If you can not play any tiles, or want different ones, you can click 'new hand', which will use up your turn

 ###### Legend

 Fist: Increase attack points by 1
-Swords: attack times the number of swords to do damage to your opponent
+Swords: attack times the number of swords, to do damage to your opponent
 Shield: increase your defense points by one, reducing the damage done by your opponent

 ###### Ok enough rules I want to play!
 NOW!